Versatile luminescence macroscope with dynamic illumination for photoactive systems: Instrument Design

 Regarding the optical fibers used for the reference signals on the camera, an optical fiber with a relatively small diameter ($200~\mu\mathrm{m}$) and low NA (0.22) was selected in order to have a low exit light cone angle, limiting the spread of light across the sensor.

 The design of the illumination arms was supported by ray tracing-based simulations made in OpticStudio 18.9 (Zemax LLC, Kirkland, WA, US) since to achieve highly homogeneous intensity over a relatively large area is not trivial.
-Out of the many strategies which exist, here a design centered around lightpipes has been used.
+Out of the many strategies which exist (e.g., using diffusers, lightpipes or microlens arrays), here a lightpipe-based design was selected for its simplicity, high optical throughput, and ability to produce a well-defined square illumination zone that aligns well with the rectangular field of view.
 As can be seen in Figure~\ref{fig:FIG1}b, the optical configuration for each arm features high NA condensers (\textit{f} = 16 mm) to collect and collimate light from each individual LED ($\sim\!1 \times 1\,\text{mm}^2$); and bandpass filters to cut unwanted parts of the sources' emission spectra.
 Thereafter, dichroic mirrors are used to combine the light paths into a common light path before a condenser lens (\textit{f} = 20 mm) is used to inject that light into the small end of a lightpipe ($2.5 \times 2.5~\text{mm}^2$ entrance, $5 \times 5~\text{mm}^2$ exit, 50 mm long) to homogenize the light through multiple internal reflections, generating a strongly homogeneous square-shaped output at its exit face.
 Then, the exit face is simply relayed to the sample plane using a matched achromatic doublet pair ($f_1 = 40~\text{mm},\ f_2 = 100~\text{mm}$).

-The model implemented in OpticStudio is shown in Figure~\ref{fig:FIG2}.
-At this stage, it was only intended to use the instrument with an illumination area of $10 \times 10~\text{mm}^2$, and so the model reflects this.
-It was only later that it was realized that, by flipping the lightpipes, the area could be reduced and intensities increased.
-Thus, no simulation was performed for this alternative case.
+The model implemented in OpticStudio for the $10 \times 10~\text{mm}^2$ configuration is shown in Figure~\ref{fig:FIG2}a.
 The model implemented features only a single LED, and no excitation filters or dichroic mirrors, given that their impact on the optical performance is negligible.
 Each wavelength was tested simply by changing the source wavelength.
 Importantly, the sample plane was tilted in accordance with the tilt of the illumination arms.
-Ray tracing was performed for each source wavelength available on the instrument, and the full details are provided in Section 3 of the Supporting Information.
-The results indicate that a heterogeneity, in terms of coefficient of variation, of 20–23\% could be expected.
+Figures~\ref{fig:FIG2}b,c show the maps of intensity obtained (after removal of simulation noise), and the histograms of the intensity values within the central $10 \times 10~\text{mm}^2$ zone.
+The corresponding coefficients of variation computed range from 6.47-6.58~\%.
+The same analysis was performed for the $5 \times 5~\text{mm}^2$ configuration, giving coefficients of variation of between 2.04 and 3.16~\%.
+The corresponding figures, as well as the full details on the simulation and analysis steps performed, are provided in Section 3 of the Supporting Information.